-Sections 10.854(1)(e)7. and 10.855(13), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether the Gulf Coast Academy of Science and Technology, Inc. maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
-In connection with our audit, we determined that the Gulf Coast Academy of Science and Technology, Inc. maintained on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
+Sections 10.854(1)(e)7. and 10.855(13), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether the Gulf Coast Elementary School, Inc. maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
+In connection with our audit, we determined that the Gulf Coast Elementary School, Inc. maintained on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.